loadero/loadero-py-testui-commands/README.md

 ## Commands

-The following table shows all available commands and if they will behave the same in both environments.
+The following table shows all available commands and whether there are any changes to how they function in a local environment.

 Full descriptions for how each function behaves in Loadero and their usage can be found in [Loadero wiki](https://wiki.loadero.com/testui-python/custom-commands/)